 The non-cognate rule does not apply to characters that have identical glyphs even if the characters are historically unrelated.
-For example 1 木几 (wooden table) and 1 木几 (c-simplified form of 機) shall not be separately coded because they have identical glyphs despite being unrelated in historical derivation.
+For example \Box \pm \Box (wooden table) and \Box \pm \Box (c-simplified form of 機) shall not be separately coded because they have identical glyphs despite being unrelated in historical derivation.

 2.1.4.
-Maintaining Up-to-date Unification/Non-unification Examples the IRG working document series (IWDS) on the IRG website.
+Maintaining Up-to-date Unification/Non-unification Examples document series (IWDS) on IRG website.
 The lists will be reported to WG2 from time to time as an input for Annex S revisions.
 The detailed procedure of IWDS update is given in Annex E.

 In Annex S, unification/non-unification examples are summarized from past practice and the lists are not exhaustive.
-If there is ambiguity in applying the unification/non-unification rules, the IRG must first have a formal discussion for agreement.
-In case there are worthy examples for recording, the IRG will add them to its lists of unification/non-unification examples maintained as
+If there is ambiguity in applying the unification/non-unification rules, IRG must first have a formal discussion for agreement.
+In case there are worthy examples for recording, IRG will add them to its lists of unification/non-unification examples maintained as IRG working